nguyenviethuy97/vuejs-basics/README.md

 ### Composition API
 - [Migrate from option api to composition api](https://dev.to/nicolasmontielf/migrate-option-api-to-composition-api-on-vue3-4o3p)

+- Lifecycle Hooks
+  - `onMounted()`
+    -: is used for executing logic or actions after a comp has been mounted to the DOM.
+This hook is useful for tasks should occur once, comp is ready to interact with the user, such as `fetching data, setting up the events listeners, performing initial calculations`

+  - `onBeforeUpdate()`
+  - `onUpdated()`
+  - `onBeforeUnmount()`
+  - `onUnmounted()`
+...

 ### Concepts
 - 2ways binding
 - LifeCycle
   - [lifecycle hook](https://vuejs.org/guide/essentials/lifecycle.html)

   - [created() hook](https://vuejs.org/api/options-lifecycle.html#created)
     - Called after the instance has finished processing all state-related options.

 - Binding:
    - value binding
    - property binding(attribute binding):